AVOID GOING OUT OF BUSINESS – 10 STEPS TO AVOIDING BANKRUPTCY

 Step 6 – Raise Prices

-I am a firm believer in providing a quality product and service at a competitive price.
-Notice I did not say the lowest price.
+I firmly believe in providing a quality product and service at a competitive price.
+Just to let you know, I did not say the lowest price.
 Why not?
 There is no brand loyalty to a vendor who sells cheap stuff.
-As soon as someone cheaper comes along your customer will jump ship and sail away with them!
-I prefer to be Apple and not Google (cellular phone reference).
-I want my customers to have a substantial laundry list of reasons they buy from me.
-High-quality products, service, support and more!
-I want clients thinking about how what I provide solve a big problem that makes them more money (in actual quantifiable cash or quality of life).
-When they are referring to my company to another business person, I only want my clients to speak to the “value” I bring them.
+As soon as someone more affordable comes along, your customer will jump ship and sail away with them!
+I prefer to be with Apple, not Google (cellular phone reference).
+I want my customers to have a substantial list of reasons they buy from me.
+High-quality products, services, support, and more!
+I want clients to think about how my services solve big problems that make them more money (in actual quantifiable cash or quality of life).
+When they refer my company to another business person, I only want my clients to speak to the “value” I bring them.

 Under-Pricing

-I work with a significant number of startups each year and almost without exception, they “under-price” their product or service.
-The first thing I tell them is “Raise Your Prices Immediately!”.
-If your company is a services business, start today with higher rates to all new clients.
-Phase in higher prices over 3-12 months.
-If you’re starting your business, discounting to your early customers is common.
+I work with many startups each year, and almost without exception, they “under-price” their product or service.
+First, I tell them, “Raise your prices immediately!”.
+If your company is a service business, start today with higher rates for all new clients.
+Phase in higher prices over 3–12 months.
+If you’re starting your business, discounting your customers is expected.
 When you invoice, show your future rate on the invoice, then add a discount line, then the amount they are paying today.
-Only offer discounts small windows of time such as two week, one month, three months.
+Offer discounts only for small windows, such as two weeks, one month, or three months.
 Avoid giving a discount for more than six months, even if you are a new company.
-More extended periods cause customers to look at what they are paying the regular price, and it’s hard to raise prices on them in the future.
+More extended periods cause customers to look at what they are paying the regular price for, and it’s hard to raise prices on them in the future.

-If you raise your prices once and you lose few to no customers at the new higher rate, raise them again!
-You are most likely still selling at too low of a price.
-Don’t leave money on the table like this.
-If you are giving more value to your customers than you are charging them, they know it.
-Raising prices can help ensure you Avoid Going Out of Business.
+If you raise your prices once and lose a lot to no customers at the new higher rate, raise them again!
+You are most likely still selling at too low a price.
+Make sure to leave money on the table like this.
+If you give your customers more value than you are charging them, they know it.
+Raising prices can help ensure you avoid going out of business.

 Step 7 – Offer a Free Sample or Trial

-I’ve seen many companies come to market with a product and try to sell it at full price.
-In hard physical products, this is common and necessary.
-But the more expensive it is, the more reluctant a buyer is going to be to shell out hard cash without “seeing if it solves the problem.”
+I’ve seen many companies come to market with a product and try to sell it at a total price.
+In complex physical products, this is common and necessary.
+But the more expensive it is, the more reluctant a buyer will be to shell out hard cash without “seeing if it solves the problem.”
 In hard goods, you need to get “experts” to write up reviews on your product.
 Even in software, you should do the same.
-However, in the software arena, you have more options than hard goods.
-You can offer a Free Trial!
+However, you have more options than hard goods in the software arena.
+You can offer a free trial!

-When buying your product or service, customers are doing so solely to “solve a problem.”
-Vendors need to build a sense of trust that your product or service is going to solve that problem.
-No one wants to buy a product or service, then find out that it doesn’t address their problem!
-With software, one of the easiest ways to build trust and prove that you are the solution is to offer a free use trial period.
+When customer buyers buy your product or service, they do so solely to “solve a problem.”
+Vendors need to build a sense of trust that your product or service will solve that problem.
+No one wants to buy a product or service and find out it doesn’t address their problem!
+With software, one of the easiest ways to build trust and prove that you are the solution is to offer a free trial period.
 By allowing a potential customer to try before they buy, you are removing the rip-off fear factor and building trust!
-If your potential customer infrequently uses the software, you will want to disable a key feature or two, so they pay before the problem is solved.
-If your software is going to be used daily and is complicated, you may need a more extended free evaluation period.
+If your potential customer infrequently uses the software, you will want to turn off a key feature or two so they can pay before the problem is solved.
+If your software will be used daily and is complicated, you may need a more extended free evaluation period.
 Build trust, then sell!

 Step 8 – Keep Your Bank & Investors Up to Date

-Few Entrepreneurs want to be the “bearer of bad news” to either our investors or staff.
-Many smaller companies do not have a formal board, or if they do, have only meeting quarterly — neither banks or investors like surprises.
+Few entrepreneurs want to be the “bearer of bad news” to our investors or staff.
+In many downward sales trends, smaller companies do not have a formal board; if they do, they have only quarterly meetings—neither banks nor investors like surprises.
 If your sales are falling below forecast, discuss this in detail in your monthly advisory meeting.
-When your financials are going south quickly between sessions, schedule a conference call to discuss the best course of action.
-If you have a bank loan and if the downward sales trend is going to impact your ability to make your monthly payment within a month or two, get advice from your board and CPA as to when you should have a sit down to discuss the issues.
+Schedule a conference call to discuss the best course of action when your finances are going south quickly between sessions.
+If you have a bank loan and if the downward sales trend is going to impact your ability to make your monthly payment within a month or two, get advice from your board and CPA as to when you should sit to discuss the issues.

-Many banks are willing to work with a customer to lower payments for a time if you don’t surprise them.
+If you are unsurprised, many banks will work with customers to lower payments.
 Too many entrepreneurs miss a bank payment and wait for the bank to start chasing them.
-Investors are more likely to respond with help if you’ve given them an early heads up on financial challenges.
-Please call your banks up and say “We’re out of money.
+Investors are more likely to respond with help if you’ve given them an early heads-up on financial challenges.
+Please call your bank p and say, “We’re out of money.
 Send more tomorrow, or we’re closing our doors.”
 You laugh, but it happens more often than you think.

 Please, never be this type of borrower!
-It puts you on the wrong side of asking for help when you need it if you want to Avoid Going Out of Business.
+It puts you on the wrong side of asking for help when you need it to avoid going out of business.

 Step 9 – Write a Monthly Newsletter

-My clients will tell you that I am a firm believer in every company writing a one-page Monthly Newsletter that they share with the world!
+My clients will tell you that I am a firm believer in every company writing a one-page monthly newsletter that they share with the world!
 Newsletters do so much for a firm.
-One, it forces you to once a month to assess the company’s’ overall status.
-Two, it brings the critical leadership together, CEO – Sales & Marketing – Product Development – HR, to each write one overview paragraph promoting both their progress and challenges.
-Three, a newsletter is a perfect medium to share monthly with investors, potential investors, customers, potential customers, suppliers, potential suppliers, employee, potential employees, news media and even your competitors.
-Plus it can be a great way to grow your mailing list.
-There is nothing but upside.
+One is that it forces your company’s overall status once a month.
+Two, it brings the critical leadership together: CEO, Sales & Marketing, Product Development, and HR, to write one overview paragraph promoting their progress and challenges.
+Third, a newsletter is a perfect medium to share monthly with investors, potential investors, customers, potential customers, suppliers, potential suppliers, employees, the news media, and even your competitors.
+Plus, it can be a great way to grow your mailing list.
+There is nothing but the upside.

-I advise that you publish your newsletter on the 1st calendar day of every month, regardless of the day of the week.
-It’s also OK to shift that 1st day of the month to the firsts business day if the 1st falls on a Saturday or Sunday so that it is more likely to be read.
-The critical point is that by picking the 1st of every month, those with interest will quickly form a habit of looking for your monthly newsletter.
+I suggest you publish your newsletter on the first calendar day of every month, regardless of the day of the week.
+It’s also OK to shift the day of the month to the first business day if the 1st falls on a Saturday or Sunday so that it is more likely to be read.
+The critical point is that by picking the 1st of every month, those interested will quickly form the habit of looking for your monthly newsletter.
 No other day of the month has this same habit-forming value.
-I promise you that within 2-3 months you will see multiple positive effects across all of your engagements.
+I promise that within 2–3 months, you will see multiple positive effects across all interested in our engagements.

 Step 10 – Think Outside the Box

-Trying to Avoid Going Out of Business?
-I challenge you to think outside the box on all aspects of your business!
+Are you trying to avoid going out of business?
+I challenge you to think outside the box in all aspects of your business!

-As CEO in my last VC company, I had the challenge of getting noticed by investors and potential employees.
+As CEO of my last VC company, I had the challenge of getting noticed by investors and potential employees.
 Being in Silicon Valley, I had to “think outside the box” to rise above the noise.
-I had the inspiration to buy up 60-second ad space on the pre-roll (those ads you see before a movie) on every theater in Silicon Valley.
-Within weeks more engineers were taking our calls to speak about job opportunities than ever before.
-At investor parties, people who I did not know would approach me and say “I saw your ad at the movie theater with my kids.
+I was inspired to buy up 60-second ad space on the pre-roll (those ads you see before a movie) at every theater in Silicon Valley.
+Within weeks, more engineers were taking our calls to speak about job opportunities than ever before.
+People I did not know at investor parties would approach me and say, “I saw your ad at the movie theater with my kids.
 Please tell me more about your company.”
 The ads cost me a few thousand dollars a month.
-My team and I raised 87mm dollars over three investment rounds.
+My team and I raised 87 million dollars over three investment rounds.
 Movie theater ads were not why investors wrote checks, but they did get us noticed.

 Conclusion

-I hope this article has provided educational value to you.
-Before my coaching on this subject, few of my clients were following these Best Practices.
-I hope you will take my advice to heart.
-If you follow these ten steps early and consistently, you’re much less likely to get into trouble.
+I hope this article has given you educational value.
+Before my coaching on this subject, a few of my clients were following these best practices.
+I hope you’ll take my advice.
+You’re much less likely to get into trouble if you track these ten steps early and consistently.
+Follow these ten steps early and continuously to avoid getting into trouble.
+Following these ten steps early and always makes you

 100% FREE GOOGLE PAGE RANK ANALYSIS